robertpiosik/CodeWebChat/README.md

 <img src="https://github.com/robertpiosik/CodeWebChat/raw/HEAD/packages/shared/src/media/demo.gif" alt="Walkthrough" />
 </p>

-**How it works?**
+**The workflow**

-CWC is dead simple—select folders and files you want to show to the model, type instructions, and pick your favorite chatbot, to continue in the browser, or call a model provider of choice, to stay in the editor.
+Select folders and files you want to show to the model, type instructions, and pick your favorite chatbot, to continue in the browser, or call a model provider of choice, to stay in the editor.

-Once the response is ready, generated code blocks in the selected **EDIT FORMAT** can be applied with a single click.
+Once the response is ready, generated code blocks in the selected **EDIT FORMAT** can be applied with a single click!

 | EDIT FORMAT | Token usage | File operations        |
 | ----------- | :---------: | ---------------------- |